-The Duke-NUS administration has embraced all measures put in place by the Singapore government to ensure the safety of our students, faculty and staff with minimal disruptions to the School’s operations.
+In keeping with the imperative on safety, the Duke-NUS administration has embraced all measures put in place by the Singapore Government to ensure the safety of our students, faculty and staff with minimal disruptions to the School’s operations.